trustoverip/tswg-did-method-webs-specification/spec/core.md

 capabilities like [CDNs] to distribute the files.

-Likewise, an active component might be used by the controller of the DID to automate the process of publishing and updating the DIDDoc and KEL.
+Likewise, an active component might be used by the controller of the DID to automate the process of publishing and updating the DID document and KEL.

 #### Read (Resolve)

 Before a `did:webs` DID can undergo standard resolution, it must be converted back to an HTTPS URL [as described above](#method-specific-identifier).
-The reader then does a GET on both the URL for the DIDDoc (ending in `/did.json`) and on the URL for the KEL (ending in `/did.kel`)
+The reader then does a GET on both the URL for the DID document (ending in `/did.json`) and on the URL for the KEL (ending in `/did.kel`)

-On receipt of the two documents, the KEL is processed using [KERI Rules] to verify the validity of the KEL itself, and of the DIDDoc.
+On receipt of the two documents, the KEL is processed using [KERI Rules] to verify the validity of the KEL itself, and of the DID document.

 #### Update

-If an AID is updateable, updates are made to the AID by adding KERI events to the [[ref: KEL]].
-Some of those events may cause the DIDDoc to be updated.
-Once a set of events have been applied, derive the DIDDoc from the KEL and republish both documents to the web server, overwriting the existing files.
+If an AID is updatable, updates are made to the AID by adding KERI events to the [[ref: KEL]].
+Some of those events may cause the DID document to be updated.
+Once a set of events have been applied, derive the DID document from the KEL and republish both documents to the web server, overwriting the existing files.

 #### Deactivate

 Execute a KERI event that has the effect of rotating the key(s) to null.
-Once the deactivation events have been applied, derive the DIDDoc from the KEL and republish both documents to the web server, overwriting the existing files.
+Once the deactivation events have been applied, derive the DID document from the KEL and republish both documents to the web server, overwriting the existing files.

 A controller may choose to simply remove the DID folder and files from the web server on which it has been published.
 This is considered to a bad approach, as those resolving the DID will not be able to determine if the web service is offline or the DID has been deactivated.
-It is a much better practice to rotate the keys to null and continuing to publish the DIDDoc and KEL.
+It is a much better practice to rotate the keys to null and continuing to publish the DID document and KEL.